GreenDelta/openLCA2-manual/src/advanced_top/regionalized_new.md

 ## How to perform regionalized LCA-step by step

 _**Note:**_ regionalized calculation is an advanced form of impact calculation.
 It is more resource consuming that a normal impact calculation and it is needed to be handled carefully.
-We advise to allocate enough memory for the calculations, to perform it using a regionalized method (that uses locations as entities), and to check that the locations of processes are the intended ones along the whole supply chain.
+We advise to allocate enough memory for the calculations, to perform it using a regionalized method (that uses locations as entities), and to check that the locations of processes are the intended ones along the whole supply chain (check section "Assign locations to processes and exchanges" below for more details).

-At the moment, we offer two methods that are regionalized using locations as entities: **EF 3.1 (adapted)** available in openLCA method package 2.4.0 and **LC-Impact** available in Nexus as standalone (compatible with the same databases as our method pack).
+At the moment, we offer two methods that are regionalized using locations as entities: **EF 3.1 (adapted)** available in openLCA method package from v2.4.0 upward, and **LC-Impact** available in Nexus as standalone (compatible with the same databases as our method pack).
 For LC-Impact we provide also regionalization setups in json format, where the flow-binding has already been set.
 However, in this chapter you can learn how to calculate yourself characterization factors for specific locations, which works both for  methods already regionalized and method that are not yet updated, but which provide geographic information for their impact factors.

 ### Check locations in openLCA